 Isolation prevents the spread of an infectious disease like COVID-19 by separating people who have tested positive and may have symptoms from those who have not.
-Because of your positive test for COVID-19 you will need to relocate to dedicate isolation housing on Old Campus.
+Because of your positive test for COVID-19 you will need to relocate to dedicated isolation housing on Old Campus.
 In most cases, isolation lasts for 10 days.

 Hearing that you tested positive for COVID-19 and need to isolate can be unsettling, but the goal is to keep you safe while also protecting others from being exposed to illness.
 Your health and well-being are important to us, and we are here to support you as you navigate this uncertain time.
 Moving to isolation housing is required for undergraduate and graduate students living on campus.
 It is available for students living off campus based on availability.